datahub-project/datahub/docs/how/updating-datahub.md

 ### Breaking Changes

-- #8201: In Dataflow, cluster argument is deprecated.
-Please use env.
+- #8201: Python SDK: In the DataFlow class, the `cluster` argument is deprecated in favor of `env`.

 ### Potential Downtime